SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 # Maximal Computing

-This section introduces you to "maximal computing," which refers to any **computationally intensive work**, including working with blockchains, Big Data, and Machine Learning (ML) and other types of Artificial Intelligence (AI).
+This section introduces you to "maximal computing," which refers to any **computationally intensive work**, including working with AI, blockchains, and big data.

 {{< hint warning >}}
 ## Key Recommendations ##